 He includes this screenshot from our video (again without attribution, but at least in this case anyone who checks the video link will find out whose video it is), with lines added to indicate his point of disagreement (if only all disagreements were so clearly stated!).

-As you can see, Henry's sword is clearly shorter than the distance from his armpit to the floor.
-But the passage is not quite as straightforward as all that.
-The arm is presumably measured from the armpit; but to the wrist, or the fingertips?
-The “extraordinary pace” is measured from where to where?
 The only apparently simple measurement is from armpit to the sole of the foot, presumably while standing (and incidentally is the same length of sword that Vadi recommends).
 The problem is that it would make for a sword that is much longer than most surviving examples, and much longer than the ones that are apparently illustrated.
-I have addressed this problem in print twice before, in The Duellist’s Companion, and in Choosing a Sword.
+I have addressed the problem of rapier length in print twice before, in The Duellist’s Companion, and in Choosing a Sword.
 To quote from the latter:

 In my opinion, Capoferro’s system works best with a sword that weighs between 1kg and 1.6kg (2.0—3.5 lb), with the point of balance between 6 and 15 cm (2.5—6 inches) in front of the crossguard, a complex hilt that allows you to put your forefinger over the crossguard safely, and a blade length from crossguard to point of at least 97 cm (38”) (for short people), up to a maximum of about 114 cm (45”).